infantdeveloper/ytks-downloader/README.md

 To download one clip from YTKS click the "Copy link to match" button of a match and paste it into "YTKS Match Url" Field

-To donwload all clips of a search download the match list on the website via the "Download match list" button (requires plus/pro) and select then select it via the "select match list" button in the downloader
+To donwload all clips of a search download the match list on the website via the "Download match list" button (requires plus/pro) and then select it via the "select match list" button in the downloader

 ## Build from source